Ben Tre

 Fruit and vegetable garden in Ben Tre

-Some of the popular are:
+Some of the notable gardens include:

-• Bao Thach - Chau Thanh, Ben Tre
+• Bao Thach - Chau Thanh, Ben Tre.

-• Que Ta (Our homeland) - Tan Phu, Ben Tre
+• Que Ta (Our Homeland) - Tan Phu, Ben Tre.

-• Hue - Chau Thanh, Ben Tre
+• Hue - Chau Thanh, Ben Tre.

 Nguyen Dinh Chieu tomb - Photo: thamhiemmekong.com

-Ben Tre night market
+Ben Tre Night Market

 Ben Tre night market - Photo: immivietnamvisa

-Phuoc Long craft village
+Phuoc Long Craft Village

 Photo: Saigonriders.com

-An Hiep mattress-making village
+An Hiep Mattress-Making Village

 Photo: dulichmuaheviet.com